 One World Café

 One World Cafe is held two times per semester with a different theme, food, trivia, and prizes each time!

 ISSS and Spiritual Life organize the university’s Diwali celebration each fall (the date changes based on the Hindu lunar calendar).
 Also known as the Festival of Lights, it is one of the most popular festivals of Hinduism and signifies the victory of light over darkness, good over evil, knowledge over ignorance, and hope over despair.
 We celebrate with a presentation, lots of food, music, dancing, and fun to honor our Hindu community!

 International Education Week is typically the third week of November and is a great opportunity to try food from around the world, learn about other cultures, plan your study abroad trip, and more!
 Activities include a study abroad photo contest, international desert tasting, a study abroad fair, henna tattoos, etc.

 International Education Week is a joint initiative of the U.S. Department of State and U.S. Department of Education was first held in 2000 today it's celebrated in more than 100 countries worldwide.

-The university’s annual Kite Festival began in 2014 as a way for students to have fun and participate in a relaxing activity before finals.
+Held in late April, the university’s annual Kite Festival began in 2014 as a way for students to have fun and participate in a relaxing activity before finals.
 Kite Festivals happen all over the world and the tradition dates back to the 19th century.
 Our Kite Festival draws inspiration from the Basant Kite Festival, a seasonal celebration in the Middle East and India where people gather to welcome the coming of spring.
 We dance to lively music, eat delicious food, fly kites (provided by Western New England University), and celebrate the arrival of spring!